Over Eating & Binge Eating Disorder

-I've wrestled with my eating for much of my life.
-I had time as a child when I never wanted to eat when I was anxious, and dreadful primary school pressures to eat established the belief that I'd get praise to eat.
+As a child there were a few years when I stopped wanting to eat anything at primary school, which led to daily punishment - having to sit on my own in the school dining room while everyone else went out to play.
+I developed tricks to get out of eating and also the belief that I'd get praise if I ate.
+The rebel in me started to emerge.
 This completely switched a few years later when I felt pressure to lose weight and started to change what I ate.
-And the fierce rebel in my mind, whom I later named Little Minx, was born.
+The rebel became stronger, and further conflicting beliefs about food and acceptance also grew.
 There followed a few decades of increasingly short attempts at various diets, intuitive eating, healthy eating, Overeaters Anonymous, therapy, self-help groups and reading countless self-help books.
-It's extraordinary to think how much of my life, and money, I've spent on these pursuits that rarely helped long-term.
+I was not really eating excessively, it's extraordinary to think how much of my life, and money, I've spent on these pursuits that never helped long-term.

-My most therapeutic experience was when I wrote and produced a play about compulsive eating, and the negative effects on our wellbeing and obsession that restrictive eating can lead to.
-The play was devised with actors and before the audition I was inundated with letters (it was in the 80s!) from people pouring their hearts out to me about their problems with food and weight.
+My most therapeutic experience was when I wrote and produced a play about compulsive over eating, and the negative effects on our wellbeing, and the obsession that restrictive eating can lead to.
+The play was devised with actors.
+Before the audition I was inundated with letters (it was in the 80s!) from people pouring their hearts out to me about their problems with binge eating and weight.
 It was a real eye-opener.
 I was definitely not alone.
 And creating the play meant I stood back from my thoughts and feelings, and presented them through the play, which was then watched by others.
-While the play was being performed for a few months, I received yet more letters from people who were moved to see their own experience presented on stage.
+While the play was being performed for a few months, I received yet more letters from people, mostly women, who were moved to see their own experience presented on stage.
 The idea of stepping back from our thoughts and feelings and observing them is at the heart of mindfulness, and what I was doing years ago even if I didn't call it mindfulness.

-The periods in my life when I have been least obsessed by food were when I completely let go of the desire to lose weight.
+The periods in my life when I have been least obsessed by weight and food were when I completely let go of the desire to lose weight.
 One was a thrilling year when I travelled round the world, mostly in Asia, moving on every week - no opportunities to cook for myself, spending most of the time with people I'd only just met and was unlikely to see again, and extremely happy and engaged in my adventures.
-The other times were when I was pregnant or breast-feeding - again, no pressure to lose weight and just the genuine commitment to eat and drink well for the impact it would have on my babies.
+The other times were when I was pregnant or breast-feeding - again, no pressure to lose weight and just the genuine commitment to healthy eating for the impact it would have on my babies.

-For the last ten years I have swung between the intuitive eating movements / anti-diet beliefs, and the equally vigorous messages about the harm to our bodies and minds from sugar and carbs.
-It was usually a fairly gentle wandering between the two approaches; I have always felt physically well and able to run marathons, regardless of what I ate, so had no great desire to lose weight!
+For the last ten years I have swung between the 'eat only when hungry' intuitive eating movements and anti-diet beliefs, and the equally vigorous messages about the harm to our bodies and minds from fast foods, junk foods, sugar and carbs.
+It was usually a fairly gentle wandering between the two approaches; I have always felt physically well and able to run marathons, regardless of what I ate, so had no great desire to lose weight or change eating habits!

-My way of switching off from difficult thoughts was to immerse myself in the latest new approach to eating rather than actual binging, obsessive planning.
-So my actual eating was just a quiet yet constant problem, which is why I not given any NHS therapy, as even after lengthy assessments I was told I wasn't eating enough to qualify.
-They didn't understand that a few biscuits could be a binge, with all the guilt and frustration, and lead to yet more searching for the book and method that would change my life.
-This flood of new books continue to arrive, all promising to help with addictive eating.
+My way of switching off from difficult thoughts was to immerse myself in the latest new approach to eating rather than actual binging; I am an obsessive planner!
+So my actual eating was just a quiet yet constant problem, which is why I not given any NHS therapy - after lengthy assessments I was told I wasn't eating enough to qualify.
+They didn't understand that a few biscuits for me was binge eating; on reflection, I consider I've struggled with a binge eating disorder (BED disorder) for much of my life.
+I often felt full but hungry, regularly frustrated, and was addicted to a constant search for the book or method that would change my life.
+The flood of new books continue to arrive, all promising to help with addictive eating and binge eating disorder.

 And then I started practising mindfulness

 I would love to be writing that my life changed overnight and I no longer worried about food.
-But mindfulness practice and understanding doesn't work like that.
-Often a mindful awareness can bring instant relief and joy in the present moment.
-But for me, like many people, it takes time to change habits of a life-time.
-I did however quickly discover tools to help with this strange behaviour that I felt I hadn't been able to control.
-And to some degree the level of frustration did instantly diminish.
+It is not that all day I dream of food, but 'How to stop eating when not hungry?' is a question I still often explore.
+Mindfulness practice and understanding is not always an instant fix, although often a mindful awareness does bring immediate and total relief and joy in the present moment.
+It takes time to change life-time eating habits, but when I started practising mindfulness I did find tools to help with my eating behaviour that I previously felt I unable to control.
+Even if I often do not eat as healthily as I would like, the level of frustration has greatly diminished.

 What works for me is to:

-- Increase my awareness how certain foods, such as sugar, lead to certain responses in my body and mind - such as an increase in cravings, or feelings of shakiness, unhelpful thought patterns.
-With mindful awareness of consequences of certain foods, I then have freedom to choose - this is very different from imposing strict rules on myself even if the outcome might be similar.
+- Increase my awareness how some 'foods', such as sugar, lead to certain responses in my body and mind - such as an increase in cravings, or feelings of shakiness, unhelpful thought patterns and over eating.
+With mindful awareness of the consequences of eating certain foods, I then have freedom to choose.
+This is very different from imposing strict rules on myself even if the outcome might be similar.

-- Let go of wanting to lose weight just to get approval from others
+- Let go of wanting to lose weight and being obsessed with weight just to get approval from others.

 - Connect with my body and what it needs in terms of nourishment in the present moment